Ethan343/mixedSharedReality/README.md

 - Hyper V installed for windows
 - Hololens 1 Emulator

 ## Installation
 1. Clone the repository:
 git clone https://github.com/username/WeatherForecastApp.git

-cd WeatherForecastApp

-npm install

-npm start

 ## Usage

-To use the WeatherForecastApp, follow these steps:
+To use the MixedSharedReality, follow these steps:

-1. Enter your location in the search bar.
+1. Clone the repo:
 2. Select the desired date range for your forecast.
 3. Click "Get Forecast" to view the weather data.